eam-00/Linux-Notes/README.md

 Settings > Session and Startup > Application Autostart > Add Application

-Name it whatever you like, same for the description and set the command to be:
+Name it whatever you like, same for the description, but be sure to set the command to be:

 ``/usr/bin/setxkbmap -option ctrl:nocaps``